September 22, 2016

 Power Rating: 1 – 100

 POWERS, ABILITIES, WEAPONS & TOOLS

-He lives life to the fullest, keeping a residence in Platinum City but taking time to travel the world whenever the mood strikes him, for his job as a freelance web-designer allows him the freedom to go.
+He lives life to the fullest, keeping a residence in Platinum City, but taking time to travel the world whenever the mood strikes him, for his job as a freelance web-designer allows him the freedom to do so.
 Living life to the fullest also happens to be his hyper-ability.
 Actually, to be more precise, it’s living other people’s lives to the fullest that truly describes his power.
-He was born with the uncanny ability to jump into and embody someone else’s being.
-As a baby he could not control it, which scared the living daylights out of his present day parents who would find that their child had suddenly disappeared for minutes, hours or even days at a time.
-There was even a scare during his mother’s pregnancy when, during a routine ultrasound, the fetus had totally vanished.
+He was born with the uncanny ability to jump into, and embody someone else’s being.
+As a baby he could not control it, which scared the living daylights out of his present day parents, who would find that their child had suddenly disappeared for minutes, hours, or even days at a time.
+There was even a scare during his mother’s pregnancy, when, during a routine ultrasound, the fetus had totally vanished.

 WEIGHT: 48 lbs.

 His parents mourned the loss of their unborn child for two days, until suddenly his mother felt him kicking inside her womb.
 Another trip to the doctor revealed that not only was he there, he was as healthy as can be.
 A couple of months later he was born, and after a few years of living in constant confusion, Max’s parents realized they’d given birth to a hyper-being.
 At first they thought he was simply a teleporter, but after taking him to see Dr. Elizabeth St. Pierre and her staff at New Hero Hospital in Seattle, it was discovered that he was jumping into other people’s beings, and that whenever he did so, his natural self disappeared.
 It was also discovered that he was not simply embodying the minds, bodies and spirits of people nearby; but he was jumping to different points on the space-time continuum.
 It was like Quantum Leap… on steroids.